wch/extrafont/README.md

 ## ttf2pt1

 The source code for the utility program `ttf2pt1` is included.
-It will be compiled on installation, so you need a build environment on your system.
+It will be compiled on installation, so you need a build environment on your system (unless you install fonts as a precompiled package from CRAN).

 ## Windows installation notes